Lissy93/dashy/README.md

 > For full documentation on views and opening methods, see: [**Alternate Views**](./docs/alternate-views.md)

-There are several different ways apps can be launched.
-You can specify the default opening method for any given item under the `target` attribute, or set a site-wide default under `appConfig.defaultOpeningMethod`.
+There are several different ways you can launch apps.
+You can specify the default opening method for any given item under the `target` attribute or set a site-wide default under `appConfig.defaultOpeningMethod`.
 Right-click on an item to item for all options.
 The following options are supported:
 - `sametab` - The app will be launched in the current tab
 - `newtab` - The app will be launched in a new tab (or use Ctrl + Click)
 - `modal` - Launch app in a resizable/ movable popup modal on the current page (or use Alt + Click)
-- `workspace` - Changes to Workspace view, and launches app
+- `workspace` - Changes to Workspace view and launches app
-- `top` - Opens in the top-most browsing context, useful if your accessing Dashy through an iframe
+- `top` - Opens in the top-most browsing context, useful if you're accessing Dashy through an iframe

 ---